eldstal/replacement-parts/README.md

 `gbc/38884-button.A`

-If you adapt an existing original part, for example by making it suitable for 3D printing, use the same name and add a suffix that describes your adaption.
+If you adapt an existing original part, for example by making it suitable for 3D printing, use the same name and add a suffix that describes your adaptation.

-Example of an acceptable adaption name:
+Example of an acceptable adaptation name:
 `gbc/38884-button.A-3dp`

 ## Licensing